UlisseMini/uli.rocks-oldnext/posts/chess-games.md

---
+---
 title: "How many possible chess games are there?"
 date: "2020-06-02"
 ---

-I'm mostly making this post because of [this](https://www.youtube.com/watch?v=Km024eldY1A) numberphile video, because I think they made some false assumptions which led them to underestimating the possible number of games.
+Most possible chess games are totally random.

-they draw their statistics for the average number of legal moves and the average lengths of games from games played by humans. aka games played by intelligent actors attempting to win.
+For example, say in every chess position on average there are 3 good moves, on average there are around 22 possible moves!

-In reality, the vast majority of chess games are random. thus we can come up with a more accurate estimate by writing a program to compute the average number of legal moves, and the average game length when playing randomly.
+We can come up with an estimate by writing a program to compute the average number of legal moves, and the average game length when playing randomly.

 So lets do it!
 I'm going to be using the [python-chess](https://pypi.org/project/python-chess) library,